-If you find yourself wondering how much is couples therapy and is it effective, chances are, on a subconscious level, you recognize the need for help.
-It is not uncommon for couples to feel stuck in their relationship.
+If you find yourself wondering, “How much is couples therapy and is it effective?”, then chances are you recognize the need for help.
+It is not uncommon for couples to feel stuck in their relationships.
 This happens when one or both partners feel unseen and unheard.
-A sense of aloofness begins to creep into the relationship.

 What Is Couples Therapy?